 What you can expect at one of our services

-We would love to see you at a church service, but in order to protect everyone’s safety as much as possible, please follow these guidelines:
+Once possible again, we would love to see you at a church service, but in order to protect everyone’s safety as much as possible, please follow these guidelines:

 - Wear a face-mask unless you are exempt.